Ada-Developers-Academy/core-unit-3/tests/testing-in-node.md

 Ran all test suites.
 ```

 Yay!
 The tests run!
-We are on the **RED** stage of our red-green-refactor cycle.
-We will now look at how to inspect and run the tests individually.
+Three tests are passing, and one is failing.
+This means we are on the **RED** stage of our red-green-refactor cycle.

+To get all our tests to pass, it will help to take a closer look at that single failing test.
+This can be easier without the additional output from the passing tests.
+Let's see how to inspect and run individual JavaScript tests using VS Code.

 ## Running Tests in VS Code